creative2012/Professional-README-Generator/README.md

 * [Licence](#license)

 ## Install
-clone the repositor to your computer using "git clone" and then follow the tests in the below section
+Clone the repository to your computer using "git clone" and then follow the tests in the below section

 ## Tests
 1. Ensure that your application includes the require dependacies, by typing the commnd in your integrated terminal "npm install inquirer@6.5.0".